m1ndflay3r/zsh_libmisc/README.md

     ./build --static

 This will generate *libmisc.zwc* in the root of the source directory.
-Once this is done, add the following to your *.zshrc* :
+Afterwards, add the following to your *.zshrc* :

     fpath=(/path/to/source/directory/libmisc.zwc $fpath)
     autoload libmiscinit